Guinea Pig Breeds

 The cons include behaviors and living conditions that not everyone is aware of before they buy a guinea pig.
 Or they become too much over time.
 For example, they squeak a lot.
 This can really start to annoy some people.
 Their toilet corners also start to smell and stink when not regularly cleaned.

 Speaking of cages and runs: many people think that these animals will be happy in a small cage if they get enough love and attention.
 This is - sorry for being blunt - awful and nothing to do with love.
 Guinea pigs need a large cage and a large run that they can use every day.
 Their own room would be ideal.
-Find out more about cages and tips how to keep them here.
+Find out more about cages and tips on how to keep them here.

 We’ve come up with some cute names for guinea pigs in our pet name database!